 This is another department where the Drive 4 really shines and gets the job done perfectly.

 We have a simple but well-performing support setup: a huge external plastic heel counter which locks your heel immediately after putting them on and keeps it that way all game long.
-Also, higher midsole will keep your foot from rolling over the footbed while performing quick moves or stops.
+Also, a higher midsole will keep your foot from rolling over the footbed while performing quick moves or stops.

-Finally, we have a pretty wide, flat base and the forefoot outrigger which adds even more stability to already stable base.
+Finally, we have a pretty wide, flat base and the forefoot outrigger which adds even more stability to an already stable base.

 Under Armour did it again!
 If you’re still sleeping on this brand then I don’t know what the hell are you doing son.